AlcoholRehabHelp Logo

 5. Maintenance

-Both inpatient and outpatient programs vary on methodologies, but most of them use a combination of psychotherapy (talk therapy), group therapy, and some health and wellness counseling.
+Both inpatient and outpatient programs vary in methodologies.
+However, most use psychotherapy (talk therapy), group therapy, and some health and wellness counseling.

 Other popular therapies include: